 As I said in the previous post regarding the X-Touch Compact, my first attempt at controlling Mixbus with an external MIDI controller didn’t go so well.
+(In a nutshell, the XTouch Compact does work, but Mixbus has a lot of parameters to control, and the smaller control surface doesn’t have enough knobs for the jobs.)
 I went ahead and ordered the larger X-Touch and got a slightly used unit on eBay.
 The seller posted a photo of the very latest version (with colored buttons) but he shipped an earlier version.
-It wasn’t a huge deal… I actually prefer the earlier version, as all the pretty colors makes the latest X-Touch look kind of toylike.
+It wasn’t a huge deal… I actually prefer the earlier version, as all the pretty colors makes the latest X-Touch look kind of Fisher-Pricelike.

 But the biggest question was, “will it work?”
 The short answer is- oh Hell yes.
 The darned thing works great straight out of the box.
 Kudos to Ben Loftis and the other folks on the Mixbus team for their programming efforts.
 Most of what you need to know about setting up and using this controller is covered in their videos.
 Their application of Mixbus to this particular controller is very intuitive, nearly all of the commands follow the printed legends on the controller, and you can get to just about every adjustment you’ll want to make via the controller.
 You’ll still need the keyboard and mouse to open files and name tracks- a laptop riser like this is on my radar, or perhaps a sliding tray shelf- but once I hit “play,” I rarely need to reach for the mouse.